DIANNE'S COUNCIL EXPERIENCE

 - Red Deer College Alumni Board member 1988-1995

-- Employment Insurance Board of Referees 1990-2010 & Ethics Working Committee
+-former Employment Insurance Board of Referees 1990-2010 & Ethics Working Committee

 - former Alberta Federation of Labour Board member & Human Resources Committee